Walking the length of Britain

 ‘Craft is cultural infrastructure, not nostalgia.
 It is fundamental to the identity of place and belonging.’

 The first week of walking revealed a lot.
-While many people come to Cornwall for its coasts, we discovered a deeper magic by heading inland.
-Through cairns, hill forts and burial grounds, interspersed with clay chimneys, the once vast network of Cornwall’s tin shafts were revealed.
-The layers of time seemed to open up before us.
+People come to Cornwall for its coasts but we had discovered its magic elsewhere, heading inland through cairns, hill forts and burial grounds, interspersed with clay chimneys revealing the once vast network of Cornwall’s tin shafts.
+The layers of time opening up in front of us.

-The seaside village of Gorran Haven was our first port of call, here we met withy pot maker Tony Pinto.
-Traditionally, the withy pot was used for catching crab, an essential skill to any commercial fisherman before industrialisation.
-We boarded Tony’s vessel, Joy, named after his late wife, and between hauling pots, and detailing descriptions of landmarks, he charted his life.
-The son of an Italian prisoner of war, his father worked as a farmhand and fell in love with the farmer’s daughter.
-Tony was born in Gorran Haven, he watched pots being made on the harbour wall from a young age, and now at the age of 65, teaches the craft himself.
+The seaside village of Gorran Haven was our first port of call, where we met withy pot maker Tony Pinto.
+The withy pot was traditionally used for catching crab, an essential skill to any commercial fisherman before industrialisation.
+We boarded Tony’s vessel, Joy, named after his late wife, and between hauling pots and detailed descriptions of landmarks he charted his life.
+Son of an Italian prisoner of war, his father worked as a farmhand and fell in love with the farmer’s daughter.
+Tony was born in Gorran Haven, he watched pots being made on the harbour wall from a young age, and now teaches the craft himself at the age of 65.

 Learning withy pot making with Tony Pinto, Gorran Haven